izabelcavassim/PG_2018/Exercises/Week02/Mapping_tutorial.md

     ## Saving 7 x 5 in image

 What are the conclusions you can extract from these analysis?
-Does the covergae match with what you observed with IGV?
+Does the coverage match with what you observed with IGV?

 SNP calling
 -----------

-Even though just a tiny portion (around 2%) of our genomes are based of protein coding regions, this partition contains most of the disease causal variants (mutations), and thats why variant calling is so important in a medical point of view.
+Even though just a tiny portion (around 2%) of our genomes are based of protein coding regions, this partition contains most of the disease causal variants (mutations), and that is why variant calling is so important in a medical point of view.
 In the population genetics side of view it is also possible to use these variants to establish differences between individuals, populations and species.
 It can also be used to